Want to see what the Summer Architecture Academy is all about? Watch this short video!

 - Earn 8 college credits for the successful completion of the three program courses (these credits qualify as electives at the UO)

 - Develop high-quality work to include in your college application portfolio

 - Learn through a daily curriculum of design studio, media class and workshops

 - Visit significant architectural sites in Oregon

-- Experience college life by living and dining on campus, and participating in a full range of extra-curricular activities
+- Experience life at the UO by living and dining on campus

 Academy Workshop Series/Design Context (2 credits)

 Design Context exposes students to issues and methodologies associated with professional design careers of varied scales from graphic design to landscape architecture.
 It also introduces contemporary design theories and stresses critical inquiry in exploring the reciprocal relationship between western culture and its designed places and artifacts.
 Open only to Summer Architecture Academy students.

 Introduction to visual inquiry for designers; use of freehand and drafted drawings and models in the design process.
 Demonstration and laboratory format.
 Complements Academy Workshop Series and Design Studio.
 Open only to Summer Architecture Academy students.

 Intensive four-week introductory studio in architectural design.
 Series of design projects and exercises intended to familiarize students with fundamental concepts and principles of environmental design.
 Complements Academy Workshop Series and media for Design.
 Open only to Summer Architecture Academy students.